juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The microservices can perform this operations:

 - usermgmt no persistence
 - usermgmt in memory
-- usermgmt json file
+- usermgmt json file persistence
-- usermgmt db postgres
+- usermgmt db postgres persistence

 ## AWS Eventbridge
 AWS Eventbridge is used to orquestrate the integration between the AWS API Gateway and the GRPC services running in the EC2 instances.